 In the Netherlands, a multi-modular plastic road offers a cleaner and environmentally friendly alternative to asphalt.
-Dutch firm Volker Wessels presents a truly innovative concept: to build roads made of plastic taken from recycled waste found the oceans where great quantities cof trash pose a serious threat to ecosystems.
+Dutch firm Volker Wessels presents a truly innovative concept: to build roads made of plastic taken from recycled waste found in the oceans where great quantities of trash pose a serious threat to ecosystems.

 This concept addresses with two important environmental issues, pollution of the seas caused by plastic waste and recycling.
 The PlasticRoad solution offers an alternative to carbon intensive asphalt for road pavement based on the Cradle-to-Cradle concept: designing products and systems through a holistic approach enabling them to be more efficient and waste-free.

 Recycled plastic is presented as a viable solution because it would be transformed into prefabricated components that are then installed on sand – a procedure that makes the construction of a road much simpler and quicker.
 Construction and maintenance are made easier.